Pandaqi/Pandaqi-Studio/pandaqi-studio/content/throneless-games/_index.md

 ---

-## What's This?

-This is the **overview page** of the Throneless Games.

-Click any of the links to visit a specific game.
-They are sorted based on simplicity.

 ## Throneless Games

 These games all have the same core mechanic (the "Throneless Mechanic"): you simultaneously vote every turn, and either your vote is registered OR you swap places with someone.